 Phlegm is the other problem, more intractable than Damp.
 In Chinese medicine Damp and Phlegm were carefully distinguished and in fact whole books have been written about them!
-See right - probably the best book in the English language on the subject on bodily fluids from the Chinese medical perspective.
+See above - probably the best book in the English language on the subject on bodily fluids from the Chinese medical perspective.
 (Warning!
 If you think Chinese medical theory is just a bit of YinYangery you may be in for a surprise.
 I doubt if you'll whizz through it in one session.)

 When either turns up, your acupuncturist begins to look a bit introspective.
 It means he or she has got a whole lot more to sort out than just the 'simple' problem you think you have.

 Your Spleen is pretty hardy, but our modern diet and lifestyle can ruin it.
 Your Spleen wasn't made to cope with all the wonderful food additives we use.
 Nor, for a million years or so of evolution, did it often encounter sugar and sweeteners.
 Disaster!

 And also, in the past, most of us had to work physically to live: we didn't sit at a desk for hours working only our brains, eyes and hands.

 - we lifted, stretched, bent;